-In this course students will practice the process of writing as a recursive process with strategies for planning, drafting, and revising their own work.
-Students will examine professional and peer writing samples as they learn to organize and develop their own writing ideas.
-The aim of this course is to prepare students for collegelevel writing.
-(Prerequisites: Appropriate score on RCTC placement test).
+In this writing-intensive course, students will practice the process of writing as a recursive practice and learn strategies for planning, drafting, and revising their own work.
+Students will read and analyze others' writing and respond to it critically.
+The aim of the course is to prepare students for college-level writing.
+Students should score appropriately on the college placement test.
+(Prerequisites: None).